How much does it cost to live in Mexico City?

 Cost of living in Mexico City

-Housing: Rent for a one-bedroom apartment in the city center typically ranges from $400 to $800 per month.
-In less central areas, it can be more affordable, around $300 to $500 per month.
+Housing: Rent for a one-bedroom small apartment in the city center typically can range from $400 to $800 per month.
+In less central areas, the price can be more affordable, around $300 to $500 per month.

 Utilities (including electricity, water, heating, and cooling) for a standard apartment average around $50 to $100 per month.

-Food and groceries: Dining out is reasonably priced in local restaurants, with a meal costing about $5 to $10.
-Eating at more upscale establishments will be pricier.
+Food and groceries: Eating at local budget restaurants is reasonably priced, with meals ranging from $5 to $10.
 Grocery shopping for a standard monthly supply for one person is around $150 to $200.

 This cost varies depending on your dietary preferences and shopping habits.

-Transportation: Mexico City has an extensive public transportation system, including buses and the metro, with fares as low as $0.25 per ride.
-If you plan to use public transport frequently, a monthly metro pass costs about $15.
+Transportation: Mexico City has an extensive public transportation system (buses and the metro) with fares as low as $0.25 per trip.
+If you plan to use public transportation frequently, a monthly metro pass costs about $15.

 Taxis and ride-sharing services like Uber are also widely available.

-Education: If you have school-age children, consider the cost of education.
-International and bilingual schools can be expensive, with tuition fees ranging from $5,000 to $15,000 per year or more.
+Education: If you have school-age children, consider also the cost of education.
+International and bilingual schools (colleges) can be expensive, with tuition fees ranging from $5,000 to $15,000 per year or more.

 Public schools are generally free, but you may need to budget for uniforms and school supplies.